CoDen256/individual-course/execution/program-execution-theory/task.md

 |                   |                                                                                   |                            |                                                       |                    |
 | Java Assembler    | (not usually used)                                                                | Human readable bytecode??? | Bytecode (`.class` )                                  | `0x1`              |

+<h2> Abstraction Levels </h2>
+Basically each higher level of abstraction is having less details than the previous<br>
+All software is built on principle, that we first do something really concrete and really precise.
+Then we build an abstraction on top of it; that simplifies some of the repetitive parts of this something concrete and precise, thus making the abstraction more about "what" to do, than "how" to do it.
+The abstraction is less precise and is much easier to understand but has less flexibility in terms what you can do.

+1. Assembly(=machine code) is basically the lowest level.
+It describes precisely HOW to do it.
+Each small step, that your CPU has to perform.
+You have limitless control over where your CPU does.
+But you also have pain in the ass when programming even something very simple.
+Because you have to tell CPU excatly HOW to do it.
+2. C source code is basically a little bit higher.
+By writing one line in C, it corresponds to ten lines in assembly.
+You have less power to control the registers of your CPU, but you still can program and define stuff.
+We say C is more "declarative (what to do?)"/abstract than "Assembly".
+Assembly is more imperative/concrete/(how to do it?) than C
+3. Every function you define in C that composes other functions is also kinda have a little higher abstraction level.
+Suppose you have 5 lines in C, that correspond to 10 lines in assembly.
+You write a function which contains 5 lines.
+Now you have one line(call of a function) that translates to 5 lines of C, that translates to 10 lines in assembly.
+This function is also more declarative but less flexible.
+You kinda can do only one operation with this single function.
+4. Python is even more declarative (more abstract).
+It hides even more concrete stuff, done in C, and focuses more on telling "WHAT" to do instead of "HOW".
+Now 1 line of code, produces e.g. 10 lines in C, which produces e.g. 20 lines in assembly.
+5. And so on and so forth.
+Each new level of abstraction abstract away the details, making it more declarative(less imperative) and has less control (in terms of how can you control single bits in your CPU)\
+6. And you can go further.
+You can create a new language, that abstracts some details done in Python.
+This language can be translated/compiled to the Python for example and have even less control over what you can do by simplifying everything.

+It applies as well for the whole programming as well.
+The whole program is a declaration of something, that hides its internal implementation.
+In software design you kinda Make the program out of a hierarchies.
+Your program is the highest level.
+Consists of a level a little bit lower.
+For example, just 5 calls of different functions (like with the Threads in your assignment), that describe very abstractly what they do.
+The functions has a level lower and in turn call other functions, which have even more implementation details and so forth.

+---

 <h2> Sum Up: </h2>

 Forward Engineering: